msakai/tppmark2020/README.md

 * [1] O. Bailleux and Y. Boufkhad, “Efficient cnf encoding of boolean cardinality constraints,” in Principles and Practice of Constraint Programming –
 CP 2003, F. Rossi, Ed.
 Berlin, Heidelberg: Springer Berlin Heidelberg, 2003, pp. 108–122.
+* [2] G. Tseitin, “On the complexity of derivation in propositional calculus,” Studies in Constr.
+Math. and Math.
+Logic, 1968.
+* [3] D. Plaisted and S. Greenbaum, “A Structure-preserving Clause Form Translation,” in Journal on Symbolic Computation, volume 2, 1986.